neoforged/Documentation/docs/items/armor.md

 - `#ATTRIBUTE_MODIFIERS` for armor, armor toughness, and knockback resistance
 - `#EQUIPPABLE` for how the entity can equip the item.

 Commonly, each armor is setup using `Item.Properties#humanoidArmor` for humanoid entities, `wolfArmor` for wolves, and `horseArmor` for horses.
 They all use `ArmorMaterial` combined with `ArmorType` for humanoids to set up the components.
 Reference values can be found within `ArmorMaterials`.
-This example uses a copper armor material, which you can adjust the values as needed.
+This example uses a copper armor material, which you can adjust the values of as needed.

 ```java
 public static final ArmorMaterial COPPER_ARMOR_MATERIAL = new ArmorMaterial(